Pushkaram: Celebrations

 Pushkaram celebrations include reverence of ancestors, spiritual discourses, devotional music and cultural programmes.
 The devotees engage in activities such as snana (bath in the river), dāna (charity), japa (recitation of mantras), archana and dhyana (meditation).

 Theoretically, the festival lasts as long as Jupiter remains in the corresponding zodiac sign (generally, for one year).
 However, it draws major crowds only during the first 12 days.
 The first 12 days when the Jupiter enters the zodiac sign and the last 12 days when it exits the zodiac sign are considered as most auspicious.
 A dip in the sacred river is believed to erase all sins.
 The first twelve days are known as Adi Pushkaram, and the last twelve days are called Anthya Pushkaram.
 It is believed that during the above period of twenty-four days, "Pushkar", imbued with the power to make any river holy, will travel with Jupiter as Jupiter moves from one Zodiac house to another.
 Planets that fall in the "Pushkara navamsa" or "Puskara bhaga" of a birthchart are considered to be very beneficial and auspicious in jyotish astrology.

 In Telugu-speaking states of Andhra Pradesh and Telangana, Pushkaralu are celebrated for Godavari, Krishna, Tungabhadra, Pranahita and Bhima (near Bhima-Krishna Sangam) rivers.
-The major towns and cities to easily reach out by train and extensive bus services for pushkaralu in Telugu states are Godavari: Rajahmundry (Airport also), Bhadrachalam, Mancherial, Basara; Krishna: Vijayawada/Amaravati (Airport also), Nagarjuna Sagar, Srisailam, Beechupalli, Repalle; Tungabhadra: Mantralayam, Kurnool, Alampur; Pranahita: Kaleswaram-Sironcha (of Maharashtra), Korisini, and Vemanpally; Bhima: Khalhalli.
+The major towns and cities to easily reach out by train and extensive bus services for pushkaralu in Telugu states are Godavari: Rajahmundry (Airport also), Bhadrachalam, Mancherial, Basara; Krishna: Vijayawada/Amaravati (Airport also), Nagarjuna Sagar, Srisailam, Beechupalli, Repalle; Tungabhadra: Mantralayam, Kurnool, Alampur; Pranahita: Kaleshwaram-Sironcha (of Maharashtra), Korisini, and Vemanpally; Bhima: Khalhalli.
 All these places can be reached by direct bus services from Hyderabad and all local district headquarters.

 In Tamil Nadu, Pushkaram is celebrated in Tamraparni River when Jupiter is in Scorpio.
 In the four places where River Tamraparni flows from south to north, Banathirtham, Papanasam, Thirupudaimaruthur and Sinthupoondurai, the festival is celebrated in accordance with tradition.
 The Tamraparni temple at Suthamalli is also a place of religious celebration during the Pushkaram year.